yaronf/I-D/ciphertext-format/draft-sheffer-ietf-ciphertext-format.md

 ## Format Overview

-The ciphertext is prefixed by a header, which in turn, consists of a fixed header, a 2-octet header length, and a sequence of Type-Length-Value (TLV) structures.
-The TLV structures may appear in any order.
+The ciphertext is prefixed by a header, which in turn, consists of a short fixed header and variable header.
+The variable header is a CBOR {{RFC8949}} map.

 Following the header is the body of the ciphertext.
 The format (including length) of the body is out of scope for this document.